risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 ``kubectl logs $kube-scheduler-pod-name -n kube-system``

-in case of master node unexpected restart it is a good ide to check if services are enabeld
+in case of master node unexpected restart, it is a good idea to check if services are enabled

 ``sudo systemctl status docker``